-DO NOT overload the generator's 240-Volt AC or 12-Volt DC circuits beyond their rated capacities.
+Do not overload the generator's 240-Volt AC circuit beyond its rated capacity.
 This can result in damage to the generator or to the connected devices.

 The generator should not be run completely unloaded for extended periods otherwise the engine may be damaged.
 It is recommended that the generator should always be operated with at least one-third of its rated 240-Volt AC power output.